 Today and Tomorrow

 Sharon Regional Medical Center has provided health care services to the region for more than 124 years.
 The hospital and healthcare system consists of a 184-bed Joint Commission-accredited hospital, along with satellite centers in Sharon, Hermitage, and Mercer PA and Brookfield and Hubbard, OH.
-Sharon Regional offers specialized services in behavioral health, breast care, cancer care, diabetes, emergency care (featuring Mercer County’s only certified chest pain center, primary stroke center, open heart/angioplasty/heart care center), sleep medicine, sports medicine, inpatient rehabilitation, a school of nursing, a school of radiography, a women’s center, and wound recovery & hyperbaric medicine.
+Sharon Regional offers specialized services in behavioral health, breast care, weight loss center , diabetes, emergency care (featuring Mercer County’s only certified chest pain center, primary stroke center, open heart/angioplasty/heart care center), sleep medicine, sports medicine, inpatient rehabilitation, a school of nursing, a women’s center, and wound recovery & hyperbaric medicine.